bluesurfer/TrevisoStats/README.md

 # TrevisoStats

-Statistics and metrics of Treviso.
+Statistics and city metrics of Treviso (Italy).

-See develop
+See it in action [here](http://trevisostats.herokuapp.com).